If you want to gather honey, do not kick over the beehive

 Origin & Factcheck

-This is straight from Dale Carnegie’s legendary 1936 book, How to Win Friends and Influence People.
+This is one of the chapter from Dale Carnegie’s 1936 book, How to Win Friends and Influence People.
 It’s from the very first chapter of the first part of the book, which really tells you how foundational this idea was to his entire philosophy.
-You sometimes see similar sentiments floating around, but this specific, beautiful metaphor is 100% Carnegie, born in the USA during the Great Depression.

 Author Bio